rinnan/CENFA/README.md

 ## Installation

-You can install CENFA from GitHub with:
+You can install the most recent version of CENFA from GitHub with:

 ``` r
 # install.packages("devtools")